A May walk -Touching with my eyes (only)

 Margaret of Denmark whose dowry was Orkney and Shetland in 1468.
 Photo Wikipedia

 Whalsay.
-Photo Lesley
+Photo Lesley Skeates

 Leah seems to have two homes now: ‘After university I came home and stayed with dad for a few months, but after you’ve not been in the family home for 4 years it can be a bit tricky, so I rented a little house in Bressay.
 It took me a while to adapt to it, I didn’t really feel at home for a long time because things had changed so much … on top of that, all the girls who had stayed in Shetland and hadn’t gone to university had settled down, got engaged and started families.
 I couldn’t just pop along and see all my friends who were still in Edinburgh.
-I felt quite out of place and it took me a while to find out, discover who I was as an adult.
+I felt quite out of place, and it took me a while to find out, discover who I was as an adult.
 Even though I’m from here I had to put in a lot of effort to feel part of Shetland again.’

 Leah and Bressay, Shetland